 The aim was to standardize the logistics industry.
-While it is debatable whether the objective was achieved, for sure, EDI is still relevant today, and perhaps there are no logistics companies that would not use EDI to some extent even today – despite all the articles that were whispering the death of EDI.
-EDI has been the enabler of Just-In-Time (JIT) logistics, meaning that holding limited stocks was only possible, as the communication across trading partners was rapid and real-time, thus manufacturers could react on the emerging material needs of their customers.
+While it is debatable whether the objective was achieved, for sure, EDI is still relevant today, and perhaps there are no logistics companies that would not use EDI to some extent even today – despite all the articles that were whispering about the death of EDI.
+EDI has been the enabler of Just-In-Time (JIT) logistics, meaning that holding limited stocks was only possible as the communication across trading partners was rapid and real-time.
+Thus manufacturers could react to the emerging material needs of their customers.

-Shortly, EDI integration is the connectivity between two or multiple systems or applications (endpoints) for enabling data transfer between them for improved seamless cooperation across trading partners or even internal departments within an organization.
+Shortly, EDI integration is the connectivity between two or multiple systems or applications (endpoints) to enable data transfer between them for improved seamless cooperation across trading partners or even internal departments within an organization.

 While EDI integration is often discussed as a competitive advantage for those that implement it, we see it differently.
 We see EDI integration as a cooperative advantage that will enable organizations to improve their business processes internally and to provide their customers and suppliers with accurate data in real-time.